Leaving a Legacy Through A Life Insurance Policy

-The MSH has a healthy revenue stream from their annual appeal, donations from home enthronements, and annual yearbook.
-However they were seeking a longer-term opportunity to fund the growth of their ministry.
-With John’s passing, and the money that came from the life insurance policy, the organization launched the John LoVasco Men of the Sacred Hearts Endowment.
+The MSH has a healthy revenue stream from its annual appeal, donations from home enthronements, and annual yearbook.
+However, they were seeking a longer-term opportunity to fund the growth of their ministry.
+With John’s passing and the money that came from the life insurance policy, the organization launched the John LoVasco Men of the Sacred Hearts Endowment.

 “When I met Angela [President and CEO of the Catholic Foundation], I was impressed with her comfort level at talking about endowments and long-range planning.
 She created a sense of trust that the Catholic Foundation is going to be here for the long haul, and with moral investing guidelines that made us all feel comfortable,” David shares.

 The current focus of the MSH is to attract young families to daily prayer in the home.
 They have been increasing their communications through video and online, as well as billboards in the Detroit area.
 This advertising is resulting in more people visiting their website and contacting them.
 “This kind of advertising has been beyond our budget in the past, but now with the endowment, we can target more funds for social media advertising that reaches our target audience of young parents,” David says.